jdesive/dockarr/README.md

 Ubuntu 22.04

 ### First time setup

+During first time setup, the `start.sh` script will install Git and Docker if not already installed and executable by the user.
+The script will also copy a default configuration file to the `/opt/htpc` directory named `htpc.env` and stop executing.
-First you will need to add your desired configuration via environment variables to your user on the host machine.
+You will need to configure this file to your specific setup (See above 'Configuration' section) and re-run the `start.sh` script.
-Navigate to the `start.sh` file in this repository and modify the configuration section to your liking.
-You can view what each environment variable is for above.
+These are one time setup steps, and will not be done again after initial setup.

+After re-running the `start.sh` script, it will load in your configuration file and start the HTPC docker stack.

+### Starting the Stack
-Once configuration is complete you can run the start script:
+To run the start script first execute:
-`sudo chmod +x start.sh && ./start.sh`
+`sudo chmod +x start.sh`

+Then execute:
+`./start.sh`

 Now you can move to configuring the individual services via the links above in *Service Links* section above.